DharunKumar-G/mindvault-semanticlinking/README.md

 The AI automatically suggests relevant tags (e.g., #Travel, #Health, #Ideas) based on your note's content.

 ### 4. **Vector-Powered Intelligence**
-Each note is converted into a 1536-dimensional vector using OpenAI's embedding model, enabling mathematical similarity comparisons.
+Each note is converted into a 768-dimensional vector using Google Gemini's embedding model, enabling mathematical similarity comparisons.

 ---